KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 If you want to jump straight to the code, you can check the [sample React component](https://github.com/davidkpiano/react-simple-datepicker) I put on GitHub.

-Before we dive into how each of the above problems are solved, let's take a look at the end result by styling a simple React datepicker component from this mock-up:
+Before we dive into how each of the above problems are solved, let’s take a look at the end result by styling a simple React datepicker component from this mock-up:

 ![Simple React Datepicker screenshot](https://i.imgur.com/TS5WfFa.png)